Detroit Michigan Trademark Attorney: Use in Commerce Definition

 The bottom line with regard to trademark registration is that retaining a knowledgeable attorney to assist you with your application will provide you a measure of comfort in knowing that details such as these will be properly handled and will not upend your chances of a successful registration.

-To discuss your trademark's registration, contact us at (734) 743-1489 to schedule a free telephone consultation with Michigan Trademark Attorney John Hilla.
+To discuss your trademark’s registration, contact us at (734) 743-1489 to schedule a virtual consultation with Michigan Trademark Attorney John Hilla.